Tub Drain Assembly Repair

 Tip #1 Begin by unscrewing the two screws that secure the cover plate.
 Pull the linkage from the overflow tube – the plate, lift wire, and coil or stopper is all connected, so they should come out all at once.
 They may be covered with a mat of hair and soap scum.

 Tip #2 If there is a pop-up stopper in place, remove it.
 Then unscrew the drain fitting by inserting the handles of a set of pliers into the drain opening, and engage the crosspiece at the bottom of the drain fitting.
 Grip the pliers with an adjustable wrench, and turn counterclockwise to unscrew the fitting.

 Tip #3 If the fitting won’t budge, move to the underside of the tub.
 Located between the drain shoe and the tub is a rubber gasket.
 Use a hacksaw blade to cut through the gasket and the drain spud.
 You can also use a reciprocating saw with a metal-cutting blade.

 Tip #6 You may need a helper working from below.
 They will place the rubber gasket on the drain shoe and hold the shoe up to the tub’s drain outlet.
 Thread the fitting into the shoe.
-Insert pliers handles into the drain opening; grip with an adjustable wrench; and turn until excess putty squeezes out and the fitting feels snug.
-“Righty-tighty”, so turn clockwise this time.
+Insert pliers handles into the drain opening; grip with an adjustable wrench, and turn until excess putty squeezes out and the fitting feels snug.
+“Righty-tightly”, so turn clockwise this time.

 Tip #7 Install the rubber gasket on the bathtub overflow tube, and into a waste T-fitting.
 Now, slide the tube upward into the wall cavity from below.
 Again, a helper could be handy at this step, as well.